-- ▶ Navigate to each audience section for posts related to that segment. - Use the suggested post copy and tailor as needed on Twitter, Facebook or Instagram. - Note: Current copy abides by Twitter's 280 character rule; if tailoring the copy for Twitter, consider how to keep the character limit below 280. - Where appropriate, consider tagging the AAP and other partners using the@ symbol followed by the account username.
+- ▶ Navigate to each audience section for posts related to that segment. - Use the suggested post copy and tailor as needed on Twitter, Facebook or Instagram. - Note: Current copy abides by Twitter's 280 character rule; if tailoring the copy for Twitter, consider how to keep the character limit below 280. - Where appropriate, consider tagging the AAP and other partners using the @ symbol followed by the account username.

-- Use the hashtag #TinyTeeth to contribute your posts to the larger conversation and increase the reach of your content. - Download the suggested graphics and video files here https://spaces. - hightail.com/space/kOmrzvRwcR and consider including a visual in all of your posts.
+- Use the hashtags #NCDHM and #TinyTeeth to contribute your posts to the National Children's Dental Health Month conversation and increase the reach of your content. - Download the suggested graphics and video files here https://spaces. hightail.com/space/kOmrzvRwcR and consider including a visual in all of your posts.
 Posts with visuals like graphics or videos perform better than those without.